NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 ### Calculating the future

-To quantitatively investigate whether the presidential election influence the house majority we compute the cross-correlation on this data to produce the following two graphs.
+To quantitatively investigate whether the presidential election influences the house majority, we compute the cross-correlation on this data to produce the following two graphs.
 <center>
 <a align="center" href="/res/blog_5/xcor_house.png">
 <img src="/res/blog_5/xcor_house.png">